adykor/python_pong_game/README.md

 # Classic Pong Game
-Developed using Python, Python's turtle module for game development, and winsound (sound on!)
+Developed using Python, Python's turtle module, and winsound (sound on!)

 ## To Play, Use Keyboard Commands:
 * Left Up:   w